-CORE PRINCIPLES OF CORPORATE GO VERNANCE Standard: What we did: Plan for 2017/18: The functions and roles set out in legislation and guidance are codified in the Commissioner's Scheme of Consent and Delegation (which both form part of the MOCG).
+CORE PRINCIPLES OF CORPORATE GOVERNANCE Standard: What we did: Plan for 2017/18: The functions and roles set out in legislation and guidance are codified in the Commissioner's Scheme of Consent and Delegation (which both form part of the MOCG).
 The MOCG was initially approved in November 2012; and revised annually since - more latterly to reflect changes to Procurement thresholds to better enable collaborative working The MOCG has been developed in accordance with The Code to enable effective accountability and to govern the relationship between the Commissioner and the Chief Constable.
 There is a decision making framework incorporated within the MoCG which ensures that, where possible, all the Commissioner's decisions are published and available for public scrutiny.
 The Principles of Relationships agreed by the Commissioner and the Chief Constable emphasise that the relationship between the two corporations sole will be built on trust, confidence and transparency.
 The SPB chaired by the Commissioner, (and attended by his Deputy Commissioner, Chief of Staff, Chief Finance Officer and Senior Management Team) holds the Chief Constable to account in securing the maintenance of an efficient and effective police service for Gwent.
 The terms of reference for SPB are incorporated within the MOCG.
 SPB met 6 times during the financial year, of which the last 5 meeting were held in public.
-The Commissioner held the Chief Constable to account on delivering the Commissioner's priorities effectively and efficiently, through scrutiny of quarterly financial and performance reports from the Chief Constable to account, was supported and informed by on-going work undertaken by officers of the Commissioner (both with colleagues from the Force and external stakeholders such as the Home Office, Welsh Government and wider Gwent partnership organisations).
+The Commissioner held the Chief Constable to account on delivering the Commissioner's priorities effectively and efficiently, through scrutiny of quarterly financial and performance reports from the Chief Constable and subject matter reports on specific areas of interest or concern.
+The work of SPB, and the role of the Commissioner in holding the Chief Constable to account, was supported and informed by on-going work undertaken by officers of the Commissioner (both with colleagues from the Force and external stakeholders such as the Home Office, Welsh Government and wider Gwent partnership organisations).
 Continuing review of the effectiveness of SPB.
 SPB is supplemented by regular one to one meetings and reflects the commitment from both the Commissioner and the Chief Constable to the principles of openness, transparency and accountability in decision-making.
 The SPB meetings continue to facilitate a successful and constructive working relationship between the Commissioner and the Chief Constable at a strategic level, leading to the effective delivery of The Plan.
 The meetings have also provided the Commissioner with a means of continuously monitoring and scrutinising whether the force is efficient and effective.
 SPB